TSMC (TSM) Stock Dips While Market Gains: Key Facts

-Heading into today, shares of the chip company had lost 2.89% over the past month, lagging the Computer and Technology sector's loss of 0.98% and the S&P 500's gain of 2.54% in that time.
+Prior to today's trading, shares of the chip company had lost 1.17% over the past month.
+This has lagged the Computer and Technology sector's gain of 1.56% and the S&P 500's gain of 3.67% in that time.

-The investment community will be closely monitoring the performance of TSMC in its forthcoming earnings report.
+Investors will be eagerly watching for the performance of TSMC in its upcoming earnings disclosure.
 It is anticipated that the company will report an EPS of $1.74, marking a 34.88% rise compared to the same quarter of the previous year.
-At the same time, our most recent consensus estimate is projecting a revenue of $22.72 billion, reflecting a 31.48% rise from the equivalent quarter last year.
+Meanwhile, our latest consensus estimate is calling for revenue of $22.72 billion, up 31.48% from the prior-year quarter.

-Looking at the full year, the Zacks Consensus Estimates suggest analysts are expecting earnings of $6.45 per share and revenue of $85.62 billion.
-These totals would mark changes of +24.52% and +23.55%, respectively, from last year.
+For the annual period, the Zacks Consensus Estimates anticipate earnings of $6.45 per share and a revenue of $85.62 billion, signifying shifts of +24.52% and +23.55%, respectively, from the last year.

-Additionally, investors should keep an eye on any recent revisions to analyst forecasts for TSMC.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Furthermore, it would be beneficial for investors to monitor any recent shifts in analyst projections for TSMC.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+Consequently, upward revisions in estimates express analysts' positivity towards the company's business operations and its ability to generate profits.

 The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has witnessed a 0.22% increase.
+The Zacks Consensus EPS estimate has moved 0.22% higher within the past month.
 TSMC is currently sporting a Zacks Rank of #3 (Hold).

-From a valuation perspective, TSMC is currently exchanging hands at a Forward P/E ratio of 25.24.
-This expresses no noticeable deviation compared to the average Forward P/E of 25.24 of its industry.
+In terms of valuation, TSMC is presently being traded at a Forward P/E ratio of 26.74.
+For comparison, its industry has an average Forward P/E of 26.74, which means TSMC is trading at no noticeable deviation to the group.

-It is also worth noting that TSM currently has a PEG ratio of 0.95.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Semiconductor - Circuit Foundry industry currently had an average PEG ratio of 0.95 as of yesterday's close.
+We can also see that TSM currently has a PEG ratio of 1.01.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The average PEG ratio for the Semiconductor - Circuit Foundry industry stood at 1.01 at the close of the market yesterday.

 The Semiconductor - Circuit Foundry industry is part of the Computer and Technology sector.
-Currently, this industry holds a Zacks Industry Rank of 96, positioning it in the top 38% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 94, which puts it in the top 38% of all 250+ industries.

 5 Stocks Set to Double